baymanx/mySelfLearningHomework/README.md

 # mySelfLearningHomework
-Documenting my learning journey — it's both a diary and a self-introduction.
-I'll also start by noting down the technologies I plan to study in the future.
+This is a record of my learning journey — part diary, part self-introduction, and potentially useful as a tutorial.
+I’m starting with a list of technologies I aim to explore.